Derrick-Zhang/quantum-6j-symbol/README.md

    - ~~SU-N-symmetric-rep-fusion-matrix.nb~~
    - ~~classical-SO-N-6j-symbol.nb~~

-- Write each entry of the fusion matrix in terms of quantum numbers
 - Generalize the fusion matrix for SO(N)
-- Obtain the SO(4) horizontal triple box fusion matrix
+   - ~~add the first row and the first column which is known~~
+   - ~~add the last row and the last column~~
+   - using orthonomality property to determine other entries.